shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/08---insertion-orders-and-line-items.md

 ms.custom: digital-platform-api
 ---

-# 08 - Insertion Orders and Line Items
+# 08 - Insertion orders and line items

 Once the advertiser is properly configured, we can begin building out the sell-side hierarchy.